neurogym/neurogym/docs/envs.md

 ### List of environments implemented

-* 24 tasks implemented so far.
+* 23 tasks implemented so far.

 * Under development, details subject to change

 #### AngleReproduction

-Missing description
+The agent has to reproduce to two angles separated by a constant delay.

 Reference paper:

 [Visual perception as retrospective Bayesian
         decoding from high- to low-level features](https://www.pnas.org/content/114/43/E9115.short)

 Default Epoch timing (ms)